tc39/notes/es8/2017-03/mar-22.md

 MM: I accept that this is a needed form of validation.
 Since there is a large body of Babel and TypeScript code...

-SD: What's the difference between some of the other related proposals and this one?
+SDO: What's the difference between some of the other related proposals and this one?
 We need to decide about that before we can judge how this would be for users...

 MM: My premise in all of this work —...

-SD: Is there some way that we could have these three back-to-back and agree where the difference is and figure out the stop-gaps?
+SDO: Is there some way that we could have these three back-to-back and agree where the difference is and figure out the stop-gaps?

 WH: This discussion is an outgrowth of the issues from the last meeting.
 That's what we're doing.

 MM: What remote-Dan was also suggesting, now that this is on the table, that we use the issues list on all three proposals to discuss what it takes to reconcile them with each other.

-SD: Sounds like your proposal is an addendum with placement, but then we branched out to think about what customers think.
+SDO: Sounds like your proposal is an addendum with placement, but then we branched out to think about what customers think.
 How do we get back to focus about ...moving this to stage 1?

 MM: There's a special focus on leading "own" because, concretely, existing proposals are incompatible with this one in this exact way.
 Except for that, I think that everyone would accept that this proposal is upwards-compatible.